AymericM78/AymericM78/README.md

 My name is Aymeric Mouillé, I'm a Microsoft BizApps Architect based in France.
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].

-I'm currently working at [DIMSI] (https://dimsi.fr/), a Microsoft Gold Partner company specialized in D365 / Power Apps implementations, as Lead Architect and I'm CTO at [DealFabric] (https://www.dealfabric.com/), a Microsoft Certified ISV which provide a CRM solutions for investment.
+I'm currently working at [DIMSI] (https://dimsi.fr/), a Microsoft Gold Partner company specialized in D365 / Power Apps implementations, as Lead Architect and I'm CTO at [DealFabric] (https://www.dealfabric.com/), a Microsoft Certified ISV which provide CRM solutions for investment.

 ## 💡 Projects and IP